hounaar/ISUD/README.md

-tip : there is NO PDO connection. these files has been writen in OOP. tip : the function are all public cause of accebility problems.
-Becides the connection function is mutual function between all functions. tip : the "" are symbols of your parameters
+tip : there is NO PDO connection. these files has been writen in OOP.

+tip : the function are all public cause of accessibility problems.
+Becides the connection function is mutual function between all functions.

+tip : the "" are symbols of your parameters

 You have to downlaod the library.php file to include it in your main php file.